muratk5n/thirdwave/en/README.md

 artillery protection / shelling ahead of troops, so when soldiers reached their target the place would be enemy-free.
 Troops had to move very carefully tho, otherwise u get hit too..?
 The danger!..
-I believe Canada used this tecnqique succesfully a few times.
+I believe Canada used this technique succesfully a few times.

 Nowadays after the advent of radio communication, it's all different.
 Infantry will explore, pick a target, report back to artillery group,